-DragonFly is specifically designed to connect to external audio devices, such as headphones, powered desktop speakers, complete audio/video systems, and, now, iOS and Android mobile devices.
+DragonFly is specifically designed to connect to external audio devices, such as headphones, powered desktop speakers, complete audio/video systems, and iOS and Android mobile devices.

 Note: DragonFly v1.0 and DragonFly v1.2 are designed to work with computers and laptops only; they are not designed for use with iOS and Android mobile devices.
-For now, compatibility with iOS and Android devices is limited to DragonFlys Black and Red.
+However, all current-production DragonFly models—Black, Red, and Cobalt—are compatible with iOS and Android devices.

 DragonFly is versatile enough to drive virtually any headphone on the market today, from impedances of 10ohm and higher.

-While all DragonFly models offer enough output to drive most headphones, DragonFly Black (1.2-volt output) comfortably drives most medium- to moderate-efficiency models and DragonFly Red (2.1-volt output) easily drives even the lowest-efficiency models.
+While all DragonFly models offer enough output to drive most headphones, DragonFly Black (1.2-volt output) comfortably drives most medium- to moderate-efficiency models and DragonFlys Red and Cobalt (2.1-volt output) easily drive even the lowest-efficiency models.

 Digital audio is stored in computers and delivered to DragonFly as 1s and 0s.